ARMmbed/mbed-os-tools/README.md

 ### Result formats

-The command line is able to list the results in a number of formats.
+The command-line is able to list the results in a number of formats.

 #### Simple (no table formatting)